geraldnilles/Sous-vide-Cooker/README.markdown

 The type of MCU is TBD.
 ALl it will need to do is communicate over UART and have ADC capabilities.

+### MCU Requirements
+* 2 ADC Inputs
+* UART Communication
+* 5V Operating voltage

+PIC12F1822 is an 8Bit part with 2 ADC channels, a UART communication path.
+COul be good!
+Base part is that it only costs $1.38 on mouser.

+2 inpus for ADC
+2 Pins for UART
+1 pin for REST
+1 pin for Relay control
+2 pins for PWR and GND

+### Programmer
+I should be able to program a PIC using an adruino board.
+We'll see.

 # User Interface
 Setting tempreatures will be done on a computer using bluetooth.